-Windows Defender – Security Warning is a technical support scam in which cybercriminals use social engineering tactics to trick users into unnecessary technical support services to supposedly fix computer or Windows OS problems that don’t exist.
+Windows Defender – Security Warning is a Technical Support Scam in which scammers use social engineering tactics to trick users into unnecessary technical support services to supposedly fix computer or Windows OS problems that don’t exist.
 Victims are encouraged to pay for unnecessary services and software, or even provide remote access to their computer.
-Most often, scammers ask victims to pay by wire transfer, put money on a gift card, prepaid card or use a money transfer app because such payments are difficult to reverse.
+Most often, cybercriminals ask victims to pay by wire transfer, put money on a gift card, prepaid card or use a money transfer app because such payments are difficult to reverse.

 Users can stumble onto sites with the Windows Defender – Security Warning scam just by entering a misspelled web address.
 Users can also be redirected to such scams by malvertising (malicious advertisements), Adware and potentially unwanted programs (PUPs).
 The technical support scam is often hosted using Google, Amazon, CloudFront and other cloud services.
 This is not the first time that scammers/cyber criminals have used legitimate cloud services for malicious purposes.

 When users land on the sites running the “Windows Defender – Security Warning” scam, a pop-up window opens informing that access to the computer is blocked because it is infected with a Trojan-Spyware.
 Personal information (mail credentials, banking passwords, facebook logins, pictures & documents) has been compromised.

 To restore access to the computer, the scam requires users to call the specified number.
 The scammers behind this scam try to trick users into purchasing fake support services or installing a remote control tool, which they pretend to be a program to diagnose a computer.
 It is important to understand that having access to a computer, scammers can steal private information and personal files, install malware (spyware, ransomware or Trojan horses), make fraudulent purchases.